 MBTA Plan for Accessible Transit Infrastructure

-surveyed bus stops and rail lines
+• 7,600 bus stops and rail segments surveyed

 Creating a data-driven plan for improving accessibility on bus and rail across Massachusetts